silvanbrenner/camunda-csharp-client/csharp-client/docs/HistoricDecisionRequirementsDefinitionApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
+            HttpClientHandler httpClientHandler = new HttpClientHandler();
-            var apiInstance = new HistoricDecisionRequirementsDefinitionApi(config);
+            var apiInstance = new HistoricDecisionRequirementsDefinitionApi(httpClient, config, httpClientHandler);
             var id = id_example;  // string | The id of the decision requirements definition. var decisionInstanceId = decisionInstanceId_example;  // string | Restrict query results to be based only on specific evaluation instance of a given decision requirements definition. (optional)